rwiteshbera/Authentication-Go-Gin/README.md

 Installation
-- Create a `.env` file and add the secret key.
+- Create a `.env` file and add the secret keys.
 ```bash
 PORT =
 MONGODB_URI =